 The good news is you don’t need a professional on call to enjoy the therapeutic benefits of making art.
 Drawing, painting, and sculpting require little more than a trip to the art supply store to get started.
 For photography, smartphones now include cameras that produce incredible images along with apps for editing and enhancing.
 To learn the basics of any art form, beginners can find easy tutorials online and an endless array of how-to books at the library or on Amazon.

 And don’t forget about crafting.
-Activities like knitting, scrapbooking, woodworking, and even cooking and baking are all valid forms of creative expression.
+Activities like knitting, scrapbooking, woodworking, and even cooking and baking are all valid forms of creative expression for example you could even look into the likes of vastly different mediums such as looking at something like this stitch angel painting created by inserting “diamond pieces” onto the canvas.
 If a certain art or craft really strikes your fancy, sign up for a class and keep at it.
 The deeper you delve, the bigger the benefits.

 Music and Movement